mcneel/developer.rhino3d.com/_guide_topics/rhinopython/python-reading-writing.md

 objectIds = rs.GetObjects("Select Points", 1+2, True, True)
 ```

-As before we check to make sure that the user has in fact selcted the things we're looking for.
+As before we check to make sure that the user has in fact selected the things we're looking for.

 ```python
 if( objectIds==None ): return